USCGC Eagle: America’s Tall Ship visits Victoria and Seattle

 The ship was named Horst Wessel to honor Horst Wessel, a young member of the Nazi Party’s paramilitary wing, the Sturmabteilung (SA), who was elevated to martyr status by Nazi propaganda after his death in 193035.
 Wessel wrote the lyrics to the “Horst-Wessel-Lied,” which became the official anthem of the Nazi Party and, later, co-national anthem of Germany under Hitler25.
 He was 22 at the time of his death.

-Horst Wessel name covered on original wheel
+Horst Wessel name covered on the three main wheels.

 Naming Significance in Nazi Germany: